LLNL/shroud/docs/statements.rst

 ==========

 Shroud can be thought of as a fancy macro processor.
-The statement data structure is used to define code that should be used to create the wrapper.
+The statement data structure is used to define code snippets that should be used to create the wrapper.
-Combinations of language, type and attributes are used to select a statement entry.
+Combinations of language, type and attributes are used to select a statement name based on the YAML input.

+Details for :ref:`C <top_C_Statements>` and :ref:`Fortran <top_Fortran_Statements>`
+are provided in other sections.

+Python format fields....

 Statement names or alias which start with a ``#`` are ignored.